 We provide products and services that enable businesses to automate, improve and connect decisions across the enterprise, an approach we commonly refer to as decision management.
-Our predictive analytics, which includes the industry-standard FICO® Score, and our decision management systems power hundreds of billions of customer decisions each year.
+Our predictive analytics, which includes the industry-standard FICO[®] Score, and our decision management systems power hundreds of billions of customer decisions each year.
 We help thousands of companies in over 90 countries use our decision management technology to target and acquire customers more efficiently, increase customer value, reduce fraud and credit losses, lower operating expenses, and enter new markets more profitably.
 Most leading banks and credit card issuers rely on our solutions, as do insurers, retailers, healthcare organizations and public agencies.
-We also serve consumers through online services that enable people to purchase and understand their FICO® Scores, the standard measure in the United States of consumer credit risk, empowering them to manage their financial health.
+We also serve consumers through online services that enable people to purchase and understand their FICO[®] Scores, the standard measure in the United States of consumer credit risk, empowering them to manage their financial health.
 Most of our solutions address customer engagement, including customer acquisition, customer servicing and management, and customer protection.
 We also help businesses improve noncustomer decisions such as transaction and claims processing.
 Our solutions enable users to make decisions that are more precise, consistent and agile, and that systematically advance business goals.
 This helps our clients to reduce the cost of doing business, increase revenues and profitability, reduce losses from risks and fraud, and increase customer loyalty.

-Our revenues derived from clients outside the United States have generally grown, and may in the future grow more rapidly than our revenues from domestic clients.
-International revenues totaled \$76.4 million for the quarter ended December 31, 2013, an increase of 2% from \$75.3 million from the quarter ended December 31, 2012, representing 41% and 40% of total consolidated revenues in each of these quarters.
-A significant portion of our revenues are derived from the sale of products and services within the banking (including consumer credit) industry, and 75% and 72% of our revenues were derived from within this industry during the quarters ended December 31, 2013 and 2012, respectively.
+We derive a significant portion of our revenues from clients outside the United States.
+International revenues accounted for 38% and 39% of total consolidated revenues for the quarters ended March 31, 2014 and 2013, respectively, and 39% of total consolidated revenues for the six months ended March 31, 2014 and 2013.
+A significant portion of our revenues are derived from the sale of products and services within the banking (including consumer credit) industry, and 74% and 73% of our revenues were derived from within this industry during the quarters ended March 31, 2014 and 2013, respectively, and 75% and 73% of our revenues were derived from within this industry during the six months ended March 31, 2014 and 2013, respectively.
 In addition, we derive a significant share of revenue from transactional or unit-based software license fees, transactional fees derived under scoring, network service or internal hosted software arrangements, annual software maintenance fees and annual license fees under long-term software license arrangements.
-Arrangements with transactional or unit-based pricing accounted for approximately 70% and 68% of our revenues during the quarters ended December 31, 2013 and 2012, respectively.
+Arrangements with transactional or unit-based pricing accounted for approximately 71% of our revenues during the six months ended March 31, 2014 and 2013.
+Arrangements with transactional or unit-based pricing accounted for approximately 71% and 69% of our revenues during the six months ended March 31, 2014 and 2013.
+Arrangements with transactional or unit-based pricing accounted for approximately 71% and 69% of our revenues during the six months ended March 31, 2014 and 2013.

-We continue to invest in our franchise technologies, including in the areas of cloud computing and software as a service ("SaaS").
-The expansion of cloud-based solutions will enable us to deliver solutions more efficiently to our customers and expand our market opportunities further into markets outside the banking industry sector.
+We continue to invest in our franchise technologies, including expansion to the areas of cloud computing and software as a service ("SaaS").
+The expansion into cloud-based solutions will enable us to deliver solutions more efficiently to our customers and develop market opportunities outside the banking industry sector.
 We also continue to enhance shareholder value by returning cash to shareholders through our stock repurchase program.
-During the quarter ended December 31, 2013, we repurchased approximately 0.4 million shares for a total value of \$25.0 million.
+During the quarter and six months ended March 31, 2014, we repurchased approximately 0.7 million shares for a total value of \$40.0 million and 1.2 million shares for a total value of \$65.0 million, respectively.